Chapter 8 - A Late Night

 “What the-”

 She flinches forward in a start as there is a loud knocking on the glass of the window behind her.
-Stumbling in the dark on her hands and knees to the opposite side of the bed, hunkering down in cover from the window as the loud hammering persists for a few seconds longer, before reducing down to a light tapping.
+She stumbles in the dark on her hands and knees to the opposite side of the bed, hunkering down in cover from the window as the loud hammering persists for a few seconds longer, before reducing down to a light tapping.

 She is quivering, gripping her hand over her mouth as tears start to run over, her other hand gripping at her chest in fear.
 The tapping slows even further, and Ida’s breathing starts to steady.
 She slowly raises her eyeline above the bed.
 For a moment, there appears to be the reflection of a fist drawing away from the window, before a cart passes by outside, the light reflecting off the window as Ida reflexively flinches away.